 Given the importance of the River Dee as a world-class salmon fishing destination we don’t regard the option of extracting energy from the Dee as being realistic.
 However a number of the estate’s farms had, historically, small water mills.
 This is despite the fact that Kincardine Estate is not blessed with sizeable burns flowing across its land.

-We are currently assessing the flows of the small burns that powered these mills to determine whether it would be viable to install a hydro-turbine.
+We assessed the flows of the small burns that powered these mills to determine whether it would be viable to install a hydro-turbine.
 We can already state that it is highly unlikely that more than about 3kW could be generated from water and even then there would be a lull in power output during the summer.
-Flow assessment is being carried out using thin-plate weirs.
+Flow assessment was carried out using thin-plate weirs.

 After some years of measurement it is clear that our hydro-electricity options are very limited.
 Short of damming the river Dee, which would not be welcomed, we shall have to search for other sources of energy.

 A few years ago we investigated the possibility of erecting a solar PV field.
 At the time this was not viable.
 We promised to review this and are currently re-visiting solar.
-We have a couple of options - a ground-based array and one using a farm building.
+We have a couple of options – a ground-based array and one using the roofs of farm buildings.
 The government subsidies for solar have come down but then so has the cost of solar panels.
-We hope to produce some electricity from solar PV ere long - especially as our biomass installation uses more power.
+We hope to produce some electricity from solar PV ere long – especially as our biomass installation uses electric power for its various pumps and fans.
 At the moment our only installation is a tiny panel which powers the light in our fishing hut.
-Meantime we use solar power in a different way - to grow trees which can then be used for biomass - see below.
+Meantime we use solar power in a different way – to grow trees which can then be used for biomass – see below.

 Our biomass heating project was commissioned on 5th March 2012 at a total cost of £205,000.
 Naturally the project has to be of high quality as befits its location beside a major listed building and within an Outstanding Conservation Area.

 The system comprises a 133kW wood-chip boiler and a 20kW log boiler producing, in total, a maximum of 153kW.
-In the 12 months to 5th March 2013 we burned just 317* litres of oil to heat the castle which compares well with the 23,000 litres it took the previous year.
+In the 60 months to 5th March 2017 we burned just 600 litres of oil to heat the castle which compares well with the 23,000 litres we used to burn annually.
 Obviously the wood chips cost us and the system does use about £2,000 of electricity per annum (see solar power above).
-Nevertheless the fuel savings are signficiant and, what's more important than anything, in the winter of 2012/13 we were warmer and more comfortable than we've ever been.
+Nevertheless the fuel savings are signficiant and, what’s more important than anything is that the castle is now warmer and more comfortable than it’s ever been.

 Geothermal heating plants require electricity to drive them and with the inefficiencies of energy transmission – only some 40% of the power generated reaches the end-user – the supposed energy efficiency of geothermal heat begins to fade when one looks at the whole energy equation.
 Our view on this will probably change if we are making our own electricity from either the wind or CHP projects detailed above.